 I would like to promote an increase in homophobia in society.

 Homophobia isn’t a bigotry or a hatred.
 It isn’t caused by wicked or unhealthy repression of one’s own homosexual inclinations.
-Rather, repression, first and foremost, of one’s own homosexual inclinations – working up a righteous fear or hatred of those inclinations in oneself and others – is actually primarily what so-called homophobia really is, at heart.
+Rather, it is a mechanism of healthy repression of one’s own homosexual inclinations – working up a righteous fear or hatred of those inclinations in oneself and others.
+That, primarily, what so-called “homophobia” really is.

 Why do so many people nowadays consider that it is noble to choose homosexuality, but ignoble to choose to refrain from homosexuality, and therefore to cultivate homophobia in oneself instead, as a deliberate defence mechanism?
 Homophobia is the defence against homosexuality that works.
 It is OK to be fearful of homosexuality, lest one might lapse, or relapse, into a vice in which one has resolved never – or never again – to indulge, and which one recommends that others also eschew or forsake.

 Why do those who have chosen homosexuality as a habitual way of life, and become set in their ways in that behaviour, get so angry with those of us who have chosen to run away from homosexuality instead, and have become just as set in our ways?
 Why do they so hate those of us who use the only defence mechanism that works, to prevent or cure homosexual behaviour in ourselves, and to enable us to keep our resolutions and to resist any and all temptations towards homosexual behaviour that come our way, throughout our lives?
 Why shouldn’t we who have discovered the joys and liberation of homophobia encourage our young to make the same choice as we did for ourselves, their deliberate cultivation in themselves of homophobia like ours?